RunKingProgram/HiRRM/README.md

 sudo apt-get install r-base-core
 ```

-3. Use "explorer.exe ."
-Command to management files just like Windows OS.
+3. Use "explorer.exe ." command to manage files.

-4. You can use the same command above to install HiRRM.
+4. Please install HiRRM following the same command as Linux and MacOs.

 ## 2. Usage